gabriel-nds/WebScrapingGloboEsporte/README.md

 The following data is extracted from each article:

+date: The date of publication.
+time: The time of publication (if available).
 title: The title of the article.
 subtitle: The subtitle of the article (if available).
 author: The author of the article.
 city: The city associated with the article.
 text: The main text content of the article.
 quotes: A list of dictionaries containing quote texts and their authors (if available).
+related_links: A list of related links or URLs associated with the article.

 ## Data Storage